A Deep Dive into AOSP Internals: Android HAL Architecture

 Step 1: Understanding Hardware Requirements

-Developers must analyze & understand the hardware capabilities, communication protocols and required functionalities.
-Reviewing the AOSP documentation for the specific HAL type helps align with Android standards w.r.t interface specific to hardware.
+Developers must analyze and understand the hardware capabilities, communication protocols, and required functionalities.
+Reviewing the AOSP documentation for the specific HAL type helps align with Android standards with respect to the hardware interface.

 Step 2: Choosing Between HIDL and AIDL